The Radiography Program at Sanford Medical Center in Bismarck, ND is affiliated with three universities within the state. They are as follows:

-Approximately 25 – 30 applicants will be selected for an interview to be held during the third week of January.
-The interview committee consists of the Program Director, the Clinical Coordinator, the Clinical Instructor, the Radiology supervisor, and a radiographer from the Radiology department.
+Approximately 25 – 30 applicants will be selected for an interview to be held during.
+The interview committee consists of the program faculty, the Radiology supervisor, and a radiographer from the Radiology department.

 *Students must complete all of their college course requirements for their degree, by the time the program begins in August.

-Of those interviewed, up to 10 students are selected annually, and notified by e-mail within one week following completion of interviews.
-Selected students have five days to accept or decline the position.
+Of those interviewed, up to 10 students are selected annually, and notified by e-mail within the week following completion of interviews.
 If they accept, they must send a $250 check as an acceptance fee, which will go towards the purchase of their books in the Fall.
 The program starts on the first Monday in August, and students complete the program on the last Friday in June, approximately 23 months later.